Using Wispr Flow on Android Work Profiles

 Wispr Flow uses accessibility permissions to detect which app you're typing in and insert transcribed text.
 A legal consent screen explains exactly what data Wispr Flow accesses before you enable the permission.

-A small floating video loops through the steps to help you find and enable the correct toggle.
+On some devices, a small floating video loops through the steps to help you find and enable the correct toggle.
 It plays without sound and dismisses on its own once you grant the permission.
 Pressing the back button while the guide is expanded minimizes it rather than closing it, so you can follow along without losing your place.

 Is my sensitive data safe?